 Gender Equality and Social Inclusion

 Equal access to quality education is vital for the future of her country and the wider world.
 It is the key to sustainable development.
-Without the equal participation of all people, including individuals at risk of exclusion, society has less of an opportunity to reach its full potential, both in terms of its economy and its level of governance.
+Without the equal participation of all people, including individuals at risk of exclusion, society has less of an opportunity to reach its full potential in terms of its economy and level of governance.

-- Public authorities at community level have enhanced relationships with and are more responsive to the demands women, girls and people at risk of exclusion.
+have enhanced relationships with and are more responsive to the demands of women, girls and people at risk of exclusion.

 You must be logged in to post a comment.